rewitt94/Raindrops/README.md

 ### My Solution:

 This problem is a reiteration of fizzbuzz.
-I am writing a general solution that could be used for either raindrops or fizzbuzz.
+I am writing a general solution that could be used for raindrops, fizzbuzz or something else.
 Of course, there are trade-offs for any such decision in code.

 >##### Pros:
 >